yuzhengcuhk/C0ldstudy/README.md

 ### Hey, guys 👋

 - 💬 I’m a PhD candidate@CUHK.
 I am working on privacy-preserving deep learning and searchable encryption.
-- 💬 I am interested in cryptography, mathematics, and sports.
+- 💬 I am interested in cryptography, mathematics, reading, and sports.

 <!--
 **yuzhengcuhk/yuzhengcuhk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.